isyuricunha/auto-github-follow-and-unfollow/README.md

 ### <h1 align="center"> About 📄 </h1>

-Script to follow or unfollow users from the current GitHub page.
+Script to follow or unfollow users from the current GitHub page.<br>

 ### <h1 align="center"> Information ℹ </h1>

-Empty.
+Empty.<br>

 ### <h1 align="center"> How to use 👨‍💻 </h1>